Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I'm talking about dolphin boners.

-Jess's mum, if you want to do a few thoughts.
+Justice Mum, if you want to do a few blocks.

 Do another lap.